cardinalanticheat/documentation/how-to/addons/index.md

 # Addons

-To get a Git project into your build:
+To get started, you need to add the extension api to your build file:

 1. Add the JitPack repository to your build file
 2. Add the dependency